dotnet/docs/docs/architecture/porting-existing-aspnet-apps/strategies-migrating-in-production.md

 ## Multi-targeting approaches

 Large apps that target .NET Framework may be migrated to ASP.NET Core over time by using multi-targeting and separate code paths for each framework.
-For example, code that must run in both environments could be modified with `#if` directives to implement different functionality or use different dependencies when run in .NET Framework versus .NET Core.
+For example, code that must run in both environments could be modified with [preprocessor `#if`](https://docs.microsoft.com/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-if) directives to implement different functionality or use different dependencies when run in .NET Framework versus .NET Core.
 Another option is to modify project files to include different sets of files based on which framework is being targeted.
 Project files can use different globbing patterns, such as `*.core.cs`, to include different sets of source files depending on the framework being targeted.

 These techniques allow a single common codebase to be maintained while new functionality is added and (parts of) the app are ported to use .NET Core.

 ![Figure 3-5](media/Figure3-5.png)

-**Figure 3-5.
-The Strangler pattern over time.**
+**Figure 3-5.** The Strangler pattern over time.

 Eventually, the entire facade layer corresponds to the new, modern implementation.
 At this point, both the legacy system and the face layer can be retired.

 ## Summary

-Frequently, large ASP.NET MVC and Web API apps won't be ported to ASP.NET Core all at once, but will migrate incrementally over some time.
+Frequently, large ASP.NET MVC and Web API apps won't be ported to ASP.NET Core all at once, but will migrate incrementally over time.
 This section offers several strategies for performing this incremental migration.
 Choose the one(s) that will work best for your organization and app.

 ## References